arendst/Tasmota/lib/libesp32/berry_animation/animation_docs/Animation_Class_Hierarchy.md

 ### ColorCycleColorProvider

 Cycles through a palette of colors with brutal switching.
-Inherits from `ColorProvider`.
+Inherits from `color_provider`.

 | Parameter | Type | Default | Constraints | Description |
 |-----------|------|---------|-------------|-------------|